d3v1an7/macos-fresh/README.md

 ## FAQ
 ### Why this and not [something else]?
 1. Rollbacks.
 A backup variable file is created on each run of `install`.
 The `undo` command will unset all changes, meaning you can return your system to the state before running, or even back to factory default (when using the example rollback config supplied).
+  - IMPORTANT: `undo` will NOT rollback the following settings at this time:
+    - Power settings (Previous settings are saved as raw output in `ansible/vars/system.backup.yml`)
+    - Everything in `ansible/roles/config`, including Atom, iTerm, Google Chrome, etc...
 1. Ansible.
 Ansible has a trivial barrier to entry (in comparison to say, Puppet) and playbooks are cleaner and easier to configure than most bash scripts.

 ### In summary, what does the install script actually do?